Rethinking the Win Ratio: A Causal Framework for Hierarchical Outcome Analysis: Application to the CRASH-3 RCT

 \subsection{Presentation of the dataset}

 \paragraph{Data description and preprocessing.} The CRASH-3 RCT contains information on 12, 737 patients.
 In order to have lighter computations, we chose to use only a random sample (without replacement) of 6, 000 patients for all our analysis.
-Missing data is imputed using mice \citep{mice}. \begin{enumerate} \item \textbf{Patients covariates} include: siteId (hospital identifier), sex (male/female), age (years), timeSinceInjury (hours since injury), sbpStatus (systolic blood pressure category), systolicBloodPressure (mmHg), gcsEyeOpening, gcsMotorResponse, gcsVerbalResponse (Glasgow Coma Scale scores), gcsTiming (time of GCS assessment), pupilReact (pupil reactivity), majorExtracranial (major extracranial injury), intraCranialBleeding (intracranial bleeding), epidural, subdural, subarachnoid, parenchymal, intraventricular (types of brain injuries), eligible (study eligibility), consent (study consent), eyeOpening, communicationAbility, motorResponse, feeding, toileting, grooming, levelOfFunctioning, employability, walking, washingDressing (functional outcomes), painDiscomfort, anxietyDepression, agitationAggression, fatigue (quality of life indicators), daysIcu (ICU stay duration), neuroHaemEvac (hematoma evacuation surgery), neuroOther (other neurosurgery), and estBloodLoss (estimated blood loss). \item Patients are either assigned \textbf{Placebo} (6,321) or \textbf{TXA} (6,416 patients). \item \textbf{Primary outcomes} are \emph{death events} in the 28 days following trauma, that we encode as 1 or 0. \item \textbf{Secondary outcomes} are vascular risks.
+Missing data is imputed using mice \citep{mice}. \begin{enumerate} \item \textbf{Patients covariates} include: siteId (hospital identifier), sex (male/female), age (years), timeSinceInjury (hours since injury), systolicBloodPressure (mmHg), Glasgow Coma Scale scores, , pupilReact (pupil reactivity). \item Patients are either assigned \textbf{Placebo} (6,321) or \textbf{TXA} (6,416 patients). \item \textbf{Primary outcomes} are \emph{death events} in the 28 days following trauma, that we encode as 1 or 0. \item \textbf{Secondary outcomes} are vascular risks.
 We encode them as 1 (if there is at least one stroke, heart attack, pulmonary embolism or deep vein thrombosis) or 0 (if there are no such events). \item \textbf{Tertiary outcomes} are the number of days the patient stayed in the hospital (censored at 28 days). \end{enumerate} Computing the average treatment effect for each of these 3 outcomes lead respectively to the confidence intervals, where $Y_1,Y_2,Y_3$ are respectively our death, secondary effects and hospitalization duration outcomes: and computed using the difference of means estimator.
-None of these intervals are significant.
-Here are some key conclusions from the study made by \citet{crash3}, to further contextualize the dataset: \begin{enumerate} \item TXA reduces the risk of death due to TBI, but only if given within 3 hours of injury.
-The earlier TXA is given, the greater the benefit.
-No significant benefit if given after 3 hours. \item TXA did not increase the risk of Stroke, Heart attack, Pulmonary embolism, Deep vein thrombosis (DVT). \item Greatest Benefit for Mild-to-Moderate TBI.
-TXA had the most impact on patients with mild-to-moderate TBI (Glasgow Coma Scale 9-15).
-No significant survival benefit in severe TBI (GCS $\leq$ 8), possibly because of the high fatality rate. \item No Increase in Disability.
-TXA did not increase the number of survivors with severe disability.
-Patients who survived had similar functional outcomes to those in the placebo group. \item Safe and Cost-Effective.
-TXA is cheap and widely available, making it a practical treatment for emergency trauma care.
-Safe for use in pre-hospital settings and emergency departments. \end{enumerate} The final takeaway is that TXA is an effective, safe, and low-cost intervention that can save lives in TBI when given early (within 3 hours).
-However, it does not help much in severe TBI and must be administered as soon as possible after injury.
+None of these effects are significant.